 To influence and engage your organization’s most critical audiences, you must get in front of them.
-Our PR agency offers a speakers' bureau to find the perfect speaking engagements, appearances, and messages to maximize your organization's public exposure.
+Our PR agency offers a speakers bureau for your company to find the perfect public, industry, conference, and company speaking engagements and appearances to maximize exposure.

 Public speaking engagements are excellent opportunities for your organization to share its unique message and gain industry credibility.

-Speaking engagements provide a chance to interact with prospective clients and reconnect with existing ones.
-They also give your organization an opportunity to market its ideas and increase awareness.
-Speaking at an engagement can help you increase visibility within your market while sharing knowledge and enhancing your organization’s reputation.
+Speaking engagements provide the opportunity to raise visibility, interact with prospective clients, and reconnect with existing ones.
+They also give your organization an opportunity to market its ideas, increase awareness, and enhance its reputation.
 However, identifying and securing public speaking opportunities can be difficult:

-1. You want to be a known, proven, and trusted entity to the event planners and organizers or be referred by someone they like, know, and trust.
+1. You want to be a known, proven, and trusted entity to the event planners and meeting organizers or be referred to them by a credible third-party (someone they like, know, and trust).

-2. Most conferences or events only have room for up to three, six, and maybe nine main-stage speakers (also known as anchor or keynote speakers).
+2. Most conferences or events only have room for up to three, six, or potentially nine main-stage speakers (also known as anchor or keynote speakers).

-3. Most credible event organizers book their in-person keynote speakers about 6-9 months before the event.
-Some are even booking 9-12 months in advance.
+3. Most credible event organizers book their in-person keynote speakers 6-9 months in advance before the event.
+Some even book 9-12 months in advance.
 For virtual events, it might be three months in advance.

-As a speaker's bureau for a company's leaders and experts, we help get their experts placed for public speaking engagements in the right places to reach their critical audiences.
+As a speakers bureau for your company's leaders and experts, we help get executives placed for public speaking engagements in the right places to reach your critical audiences.

 Three types of speaking opportunities

-• Who have the consumer or industry celebrity fame and social media following to attract more paying event attendees
+• Have household consumer name, niche industry business, or celebrity fame with social media following to attract more paying event attendees

-• With a choreographed performance that's been carefully crafted, planned, plotted, rehearsed, and delivered hundreds, even thousands, of times
+• Are choreographed performers with a stage presentation that's been carefully crafted, planned, plotted, rehearsed, and delivered hundreds or thousands of times

-• Who offer a transformational experience for the audience made up of dozens of micro-moments and signature bits
+• Offer a transformational experience for the audience made up of dozens of micro-moments and signature bits

-• Who might deliver some actionable takeaways to the audience that they can implement right away
+• Deliver some actionable takeaways to the audience that they can implement right away (optional)

 • Have a speaker's resume with glowing references